Wavefront Measuring using ALFOSC

 The seeing must be better than 1.1 arcsecs to get useful data.

-stars from Mv = 4 to 5 for latitude 29 +/-4 degrees, plus the focus stars
+all the stars from Mv = 4 to 5 for latitude 29 ±4 degrees, plus some

-or just i-d-p 0.
-The rotator should be in automatic rot-auto,
+0. The rotator should be in automatic rot-auto, then use

 4 Preset to this.

-Remove HaN and put in mask with the same window as calibration lamp.
+Remove HaN and put in wfs mask with the same window as calibration

-Make a test exposure (e.g.exp 30) to determine the correct integration
+lamp.
+Make a test exposure (e.g.exp 30) to determine the

-time, then check autosave+ and start a mexp tt nn.
+correct integration time, then start a mexp tt nn.
 Five

-integration at each position should be satifactory.
-An exposure time between
+integrations should be satisfactory.
+An exposure time between 30s and

-30s and 50s is usually sufficent for magnitude Mv = 5 to 4 stars respectively.
+50s is usually sufficient for magnitude Mv = 4 to 5 stars respectively.

 General Observation Procedure